Granatina/Template10-wiki/Docs-|-HamburgerMenu.md

 The original SplitView control allows developers to add, into the panel, arbitrary XAML, without any constraint.
 However, it doesn't provide built-in controls to quickly recreate the buttons you can find, for example, in the MSN News app.

-Template10 provides a specific control for this purpose, called **NavigationButtonInfo**, which derives from the **RadioButton** control.
+Template10 provides a specific control for this purpose, called **HamburgerButtonInfo**, which derives from the **RadioButton** control.
 RadioButton is the best choice for this scenario since:

 - It already handles the fact that the current selected item should be highlighted.
 - It already supports mutual selection: if one of the buttons in the group is selected, all the other are automatically unselected.